gordon-rennie/refined-article/article.md

 * our predicates are expressed in a declarative way in the type alias definition
 * the return type is our `Username` alias: we’ve retained the information that the base `String` has been validated, and have a contextually useful name
 * we were given validation logic and error reporting essentially for free
   * The error messages are clearly quite robotic!
-They are generally sufficient for developers, and can be adapted to be more pleasant for end-users when needed.
+They are generally sufficient for developers, and can be adapted to be more pleasant for end users when needed.

 We gained this with no runtime cost; our compiled bytecode will see only a `String`.
 (For refinements on value types[^3] such as `Int`, we would incur only the small cost of boxing it).